 As the number of homeowners associations (HOAs) continues to rise, so does the complexity of managing these communities....

-This article is provided for general informational purposes only, and is not legal advice.
+This article is provided for general informational purposes only and is not legal advice.

-What is SB 326?
+What Is SB 326?
+A Helpful Overview

 SB 326 requires associations to conduct visual inspections of exterior elevated elements and load-bearing components six feet above ground, including: balconies, decks, patios, and elevated walkways.
 It’s required that a Licensed Structural Engineer or Architect generate a report summarizing the findings, which should then be included in the association’s reserve study.